 Funding from the University

-You should also visit the University Joint Scholarships and External Opportunities page as this lists external scholarships and bursaries.
-For example if you have a course offer to join the Transport and Planning MSc you could apply to be considered for the Brian Large Bursary of £7,200 available for living and fee expenses.
+This page also lists external scholarships and bursaries.
+For example, if you have a course offer to join the Transport and Planning MSc you could apply to be considered for the Brian Large Bursary of £7,200 available for living and fee expenses.

 Also, have a look at the Living Expenses Support Scheme (LESS) information.